stoeps13/connections-doc/source/admin/install/t_create_multiple_oracle_databases_on_aix_and_linux.md

     3.  $ export PATH=$PATH:$ORACLE\_HOME/bin
     4.  $ export DISPLAY=hostname:displaynumber.screennumber

+        !!! note
-        **Note:** where hostname:displaynumber.screennumber represents the client system, monitor number, and window number.
+    where hostname:displaynumber.screennumber represents the client system, monitor number, and window number.
 For example: localhost:0.0

     5.  $ dbca &
 3. On the Database Operation page, accept the default option to **Create database** and click **Next**.